shoelace-style/shoelace/docs/components/details.md

 ### Grouping Details

-Details are designed to function independently, but you can simulate a group or "accordion" where only one is shown at a time by listening for the `slShow` event.
+Details are designed to function independently, but you can simulate a group or "accordion" where only one is shown at a time by listening for the `sl-show` event.

 ```html preview
 <div class="details-group-example">